Who am I as a Leader?

-Definitions of “leader” have evolved somewhat over time but retain some core elements.
-Whether one has an official leadership role or not, effective leaders are able to envision a change, motivate and inspire others to work toward that vision, and successfully align their efforts and resources to accomplish it.
+While definitions of “leader” have evolved, they retain some core elements.
+Regardless of whether one has an official leadership role, effective leaders envision change, motivate and inspire others to align their efforts and resources toward achieving that vision.

-Who you are as a leader will depend on your own unique personality traits, attributes, experiences, skills and expertise and the contexts in which you lead.
+Who you are as a leader will depend on your unique personality traits, attributes, experiences, skills and expertise, as well as your context.
 Developing your leadership ability is a lifelong learning journey.

-The first part of that journey begins by becoming familiar with leadership and leadership styles.
-We encourage you to reflect on your leadership experience, explore leadership self-assessments and seek feedback from those who know and work with you to learn about your strengths and areas for improvement as a leader.
-We also encourage you to explore the “Know Yourself, Lead Yourself” leadership destination for a deeper dive into self-awareness and other aspects of emotional intelligence.
+The journey begins with familiarizing yourself with leadership and different leadership styles.
+We encourage you to reflect on your leadership experience, explore leadership self-assessments and seek feedback on your strengths and areas of improvement from those who know and work with you.
+We also encourage you to explore the “Knowing Yourself” leadership section for a deeper dive into self-awareness and other aspects of emotional intelligence.